skeeto/igloojs/README.md

 ![](http://i.imgur.com/snY3Gh2.png)

-Igloo is *not* intended to completely replace use of the WebGLRenderingContext object.
-It's still needed for all the enumerations, and occasionally you may need to do something that Igloo doesn't cover.
+Igloo is *not* intended to completely replace use of the WebGLRenderingContext object, nor is it intended to hide details from beginners.
+The WebGLRenderingContext object still needed for all the enumerations, occasionally you may need to do something that Igloo doesn't cover, and you still need to understand the intricacies of the OpenGL API,.

 ## Example Usage